 Establishing Paternity in Maryland

-In cases where a voluntary affidavit cannot be obtained, the parties may need to go to court to decide the issue of paternity.
-This can involve court-ordered DNA testing (which may be requested by either the mother or the putative father) to determine whether a man is the father of a child.
-DNA testing is not definitive, however, and a judge may make the final determination regarding whether a man will be determined to be the father of a child.
+In cases where a voluntary affidavit cannot be obtained, the parties may need to go to Court to decide the issue of paternity.
+This can involve court-ordered DNA testing (requested by either the mother or the putative father) to determine who is the father of the child.

 The Importance of Establishing Paternity in Maryland

-At Coover Law Firm, LLC, we are here to help you with issues involving the establishment of paternity and family law matters based on the establishment of paternity.
-We will guide you through the process of establishing paternity, whether you are seeking to establish a putative father’s paternity or another party is seeking to establish your paternity of a child that you may or may not have fathered.
-We will work with you to make sure that the process is fair and efficient, and that your interests are zealously represented in court.
-In Columbia, contact the Coover Law Firm, LLC for help regarding your paternity law issue.
+Coover Law Firm is here to help you with issues involving the establishment of paternity and family law matters.
+We’ll work with you to make sure that the process is fair and efficient and that your interests are asserted in Court.
+Contact Coover Law Firm for help regarding your paternity law issue today.